-Serbia cannot continue EU accession talks until energy related issues are resolved5.
-April 2018. / News Serbia Energy
+Serbia cannot continue EU accession talks until energy related issues are resolved, News Serbia Energy

 Director of the Energy Community Secretariat Janez Kopac said that although Serbia has adopted several important energy laws they are not enforced in practice, adding that Energy Community has already launched several infringement procedures against the country, but no sanctions have been imposed yet.